Sino-Russian border conflicts: 1654–1658: Onufriy Stepanov

 Onufriy Stepanov was left in charge with about 400-500 men.
 They had little difficulty plundering the natives and defeating the local Qing troops.
 The Qing responded with two policies.
 First they ordered the local population to withdraw, thereby ending the grain production that had attracted the Russians in the first place.
 Second they appointed the experienced general Sarhuda (who himself was from the Nierbo village from the mouth of Sungari) as the garrison commander at Ninguta.
-In 1657 he built more than 40 ships at the village of Ula (modern Jilin)..
-In 1658 a large Qing fleet under Sarhuda caught up with Stepanov and killed him and about 220 Cossacks.
+In 1657 he built more than 40 ships at the village of Ula (modern Jilin).
+In 1658, a large Qing fleet under Sarhuda caught up with Stepanov and killed him and about 220 Cossacks.
 A few escaped and became freebooters.

-1654-1658 : The Sino-Korean allied expeditions against Russians
+1654–1658: The Sino-Korean allied expeditions against Russians

 In the following operations significant Korean forces under King Hyojong were included into Manchu-led troops.
-The campaigns became known in Korean historiography as Naseon Jeongbeol (나선정벌, literally Russian conquest).
+The campaigns became known in Korean historiography as Naseon Jeongbeol (나선정벌, literally Russian campaign).